Hanko Northern railway station

 Hanko Northern railway station (abbrev.
-Hkp, Hanko-Pohjoisen seisake and Hangö Norra) is a railway stop in the port city of Hanko, Finland along the Hanko-Hyvinkää Railroad.
+Hkp, Hanko-Pohjoisen seisake and Hangö Norra) is a railway stop in the port town of Hanko, Finland along the Hanko-Hyvinkää Railroad.
 The stop is located approximately 1 km north of the terminus, Hanko railway station.
 The stop is located next to a level crossing on Finnish national road 25 at one end of the Hanko railway yard.